lmarson94/ImageCompress/README.md

 # ImageCompress
-compress images with a deep Autoencoder and a Generative Adversarial Network
+Image compression with a deep Autoencoder and a Generative Adversarial Network